Satellite-im/Warp/tools/shuttle/README.md

 ### Wire format

-**Note: Data should be serialized with a binary serializer such as bincode, protobuf, etc. This would allow utilizing zero-copy more effectively so we can reduce allocation**
+**Note: Data should be serialized with a binary serializer such as bincode, protobuf, etc. that will allow utilizing zero-copy**
+**Recommended Serializers:**
+- bincode
+- protobuf (prost, quick-protobuf)
+- cbor (serde-cbor)
+- postcard
+- rkyv

 #### General payload format (using rust struct)